MicrosoftDocs/power-automate-docs/articles/includes/copilot-designer-note.md

 > [!NOTE]
 > Power Automate uses either the classic cloud flows designer or the cloud flows designer with Copilot.
-To identify which designer you’re using, go to the **Note** section in [Understand the new cloud flows designer with Copilot (preview)](../flows-designer.md).
+To identify which designer you’re using, go to the **Note** section in [Understand the cloud flows designer with copilot capabilities](../flows-designer.md).